Why Should You Invest In Robotics?

 The technology is improving fast, with robots now able to demonstrate significantly more advanced skills and capabilities from one month to the next.
 These are perfect conditions for lucrative, early-stage investment.
 It’s a case of striking while the iron is hot, and taking the opportunity to capitalise on the positive forecasts for high yield investment.

-A recent Bank of America/Merrill Lynch report predicts that robots will be performing 45 percent of manufacturing tasks by 2025, compared to just 10 percent today.
+Bank of America/Merrill Lynch report predicts that robots will be performing 45 percent of manufacturing tasks by 2025, compared to just 10 percent today.
 As the report puts it:

 “We estimate the current robots and the AI solutions market at $153 billion by 2020, including $83 billion for robots, and $70 billion for AI-based analytics.
 Disruptive technologies will yield $14 to $33 trillion in annual economic impact by 2025 through cost reductions and efficiency gains.
 Early adoption will be a key comparative advantage, while those that lag in investment will see their competitiveness slip.”